 Return of deported sex offenders

 Where no direct return flights to the UK exist, consideration should be given to:

 - sharing information with the transit country concerned via INTERPOL

-- gaining help from the Foreign and Commonwealth Office (FCO) in the country holding the offender and in the transit country to gain the cooperation of the authorities in the transit country
+- gaining help from the Foreign Commonwealth and Development Office (FCDO) in the country holding the offender and in the transit country to gain the cooperation of the authorities in the transit country

 - obtaining assistance of either NCA or airline liaison officers, chief immigration officers, or UKBF staff deployed abroad

 - encouraging the foreign country’s authorities to stamp the offender’s passport indicating deportation – this should help the transit country deny entry

 - preparing and agreeing press statements from the FCDO and all UK law enforcement agencies party to the deportation

 This guidance applies if the officers from a UK police force go to the foreign country and accompany the offender back to the UK.
 It also applies if officers are unable to accompany the offender back to the UK and the foreign country’s own law enforcement agency offers to do so.